sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 ![View of available genres](images/fragranz/genres.png)

 Nice!
 We've got the first view rendering.
 Now we need to make the list so that it can navigate to the next vew where all the fragrances of the chosen genre will be presented.
 That needs another navbar/article and some attributes in our genre template.
-To make the list items navigate, we need to put the ChocolateChip-UI `data-goto` attributes with a value pointing to the article.
+To make the list items navigate, we need to put the ChocolateChip-UI `data-goto` attribute on each list item with a value pointing to the article.
 In this case we're going to direct the user to the article "fragranceList".

 You might notice that when this page loads, for a brief moment you can see the curly braces before the browser renders the template.
 We can avoid this by using the class `data-clock`.
 Like its namesake in Angularjs, we can use this to hide an element until it is rendered.
 We just add it as a class.
 In the style.css file we define the class to display none.
-When Soma-template see that class, after rendering the template it will remove the class, cause the template to appear fully rendered.
+When Soma-template see that class, after rendering the template it will remove the class, which will cause the template to appear fully rendered.

 ```
 .data-cloak {